Stick Welding Electrode Selection for Beginners: Type, Size, and Amperage

 Furthermore, many dual-voltage welders output a different amperage depending on the voltage you plug them.

-For example, you set the welder’s control knob to 150A, but the welder will output 120A when plugged to 120V and 160A when plugged to 240V.
-Check the welder’s manual or contact the manufacturer about it.
+For example, you set the welder’s control knob to 150A, but it will output 120A when plugged into 120V and 160A when plugged into 240V.

-Finally, you might miscalculate an amperage selection factor and end up with the wrong amperage.
+Finally, you may miscalculate an amperage selection factor and end up with the wrong amperage.

 You must understand right away if you weld with the wrong amperage to avoid defects.